clemenko/rancher_stig/README.md

 * Input "2,3" for a value.
 * Click "Save".

-A better option is to update Helm.
-Here is a best way to update the audit log level.
-Using Helm we can set a few things like the initial bootstrap password and number of replicas.
-Notice the `auditlog` settings.
+Leveraging Helm is a great option for ensure everything is set.
+Simply add `-set auditLog.level=2 --set auditLog.destination=hostPath` to the Helm command or add the similar lines to the `values.yaml` file.
+Here is an example of the command.

 ```bash
 helm upgrade -i rancher rancher-latest/rancher --create-namespace --namespace cattle-system --set hostname=rancher.$domain --set bootstrapPassword=bootStrapAllTheThings --set replicas=1 --set auditLog.level=2 --set auditLog.destination=hostPath